Karl-Horning/karl-style-guides/guides/comments_and_documentation_style_js_ts.md

 ## 💬 Line Comments (`//`)

 - Explain **why**, not the obvious **what**.
+- Avoid restating logic or variable names; focus on reasoning or constraints.
 - Keep near the code; prefer short sentences.

 ```js